This article explains best-practices and considerations for backing up a Microsoft Exchange database.

 Is there a need to use circular logging?

-In the case of replicated databases, Microsoft recommends using a log truncation method called circular logging.
+In the case of replicated databases, Datto recommends using a log truncation method called circular logging.
 Circular logging uses and reuses a finite number of log files as opposed to creating and later truncating a continuous stream of log files.

 Due to the way that the Datto solution works, circular logging is necessary, because our backups record data change when taking an incremental backup.
 When circular logging is disabled, log files can grow exponentially.